dreamcatcher-tech/network/Inbox/2025-08-28 0922 two ways to run the system.md

 we also have agent control protocol in an ide, so the question is, which takes least work, to get up and running now ?  seems the cli route is near instant, and can keep working today.

 Ultimately we want text files output, and text based instructions.
+It is the grind ability that we really want - the knowledge - not actual code.